 In general, it is always better to exhaust all nonpharmacologic means of treatment before prescribing any new medication to the pregnant patient.
 As polypharmacy may already be an issue given the comorbidities associated with obesity (e.g., hypertension, diabetes, and depression), avoiding additional medications that may have adverse side effect profiles for the mother or that may cross the placenta is always best if possible.

-Nonsteroidal anti-inflammatory drugs (NSAIDs) are relatively contraindicated during the third trimester of pregnancy due to their association with decreased fetal urine production, resulting in low amniotic fluid levels and constriction of the ductus ...
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are relatively contraindicated during the third trimester of pregnancy due to their association with decreased fetal urine production, resulting in low amniotic fluid levels and constriction ...